Background pattern

 Warnings and precautions

--If you have kidney, liver, or heart diseases (hypertension and/or heart failure), or fluid retention, or have had any of these diseases in the past;
+• If you have kidney, liver, or heart disease (high blood pressure and/or heart failure), or fluid retention or have had any of these diseases in the past;

--If you are taking diuretics or have insufficient hydration and reduced blood volume due to excessive fluid loss (e.g., excessive urination, diarrhea, or vomiting);
+• If you are taking diuretics or have insufficient hydration and reduced blood volume due to excessive fluid loss (e.g., due to excessive urination, diarrhea, or vomiting);

--If you have heart problems, a history of strokes, or think you may be at risk of these conditions (e.g., high blood pressure, diabetes, high cholesterol, or smoker) consult this treatment with your doctor or pharmacist.
-Medicines like dexketoprofen may be associated with a small increased risk of heart attacks or strokes.
+• If you have heart problems, a history of strokes, or think you may be at risk of suffering from these disorders (e.g., you have high blood pressure, suffer from diabetes, have high cholesterol, or are a smoker) you should consult this treatment with your doctor or pharmacist.
+Medicines like dexketoprofen may be associated with a small increased risk of suffering from heart attacks ("myocardial infarction") or strokes ("cerebrovascular accident").
 This risk is more likely to occur when high doses and prolonged treatments are used.
 Do not exceed the recommended dose or treatment duration;

--If you are an elderly patient: you may be more likely to experience adverse effects (see section 4).
+• If you are an elderly patient: you may suffer from a higher incidence of side effects (see section 4).
 If these occur, consult your doctor immediately;

--If you are a woman with fertility problems (dexketoprofen may reduce your fertility, so do not take it if you are planning to become pregnant or are undergoing fertility studies);
+• If you are a woman with fertility problems (dexketoprofen may decrease your fertility, so you should not take it if you are planning to become pregnant or if you are undergoing fertility studies);

--If you have a disorder in blood and blood cell production;
+• If you suffer from a blood disorder and blood cell production;

--If you have systemic lupus erythematosus or mixed connective tissue disease (autoimmune diseases affecting connective tissue);
+• If you have systemic lupus erythematosus or mixed connective tissue disease (diseases of the immune system that affect connective tissue);

--If you have chronic inflammatory bowel disease (ulcerative colitis, Crohn's disease);
+• If you suffer or have suffered in the past from chronic inflammatory bowel disease (ulcerative colitis, Crohn's disease);

--If you are taking other medicines that increase the risk of peptic ulcers or bleeding, for example, oral corticosteroids, some antidepressants (SSRI type), anticoagulants like acetylsalicylic acid (aspirin) or warfarin.
-In these cases, consult your doctor before taking dexketoprofen: your doctor may prescribe an additional medicine to protect your stomach (e.g., misoprostol or other acid-blocking medicines).
+• If you are taking other medicines that increase the risk of peptic ulcers or bleeding, such as oral corticosteroids, some antidepressants (of the SSRI type, Selective Serotonin Reuptake Inhibitors), agents that prevent clot formation such as acetylsalicylic acid (aspirin) or anticoagulants like warfarin.
+In these cases, consult your doctor before taking dexketoprofen: it may be that your doctor prescribes an additional medicine to protect your stomach (e.g., misoprostol or other medicines that block gastric acid production).

-• If you have asthma, combined with chronic rhinitis or sinusitis, and/or nasal polyps, as you have a higher risk of being allergic to acetylsalicylic acid and/or NSAIDs than the general population.
-Administration of this medicine may cause asthma attacks or bronchospasm, particularly in patients allergic to acetylsalicylic acid or NSAIDs.
+• If you have asthma, combined with chronic rhinitis or sinusitis, and/or nasal polyps, as you have a higher risk of being allergic to acetylsalicylic acid and/or NSAIDs than the rest of the population.
+The administration of this medicine may cause asthma attacks or bronchospasm, particularly in patients allergic to acetylsalicylic acid or NSAIDs.

 Infections

 Dexketoprofen may mask the signs of an infection, such as fever and pain.
-Consequently, it is possible that dexketoprofeno may delay the appropriate treatment of the infection, which may increase the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to varicella.
+Consequently, it is possible that dexketoprofen may delay the appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
 If you take this medicine while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 Children and adolescents